-After working in close connection with accounting and purchasing functions in businesses for almost 8 years, it still amazes me that there seems to be a lot of misunderstandings regarding three basic business transaction documents: sales quotes, purchase orders and invoices.
+After working in close connection with accounting and purchasing functions in businesses for almost 8 years, it still amazes me that there seems to be a lot of misunderstandings regarding three basic business transaction documents: sales quotes, purchase orders and generate an invoice.
 Many times I request one type of document from a vendor, and they supply me with the other.
 Other times I am the one making the request, and I cannot seem to secure the correct document.
-So I figured that I would do this write-up; with the small glimmer of hope that maybe, just maybe, one person might stumble across it — and learn something new 🙂
+So I figured that I would do this write-up; with the small glimmer of hope that maybe, just maybe, one person might stumble across it — and learn something new 🙂 At Infinit Accounting you allow us to handle your accounting functions through the use of our secure.
+Bookkeeping is the practise of systematically finding, monitoring, and recording financial transactions on a daily basis, getthe best accounting services with Mi2u.
+I nvesting in the services of a firm that handles cyber security for business is a must-have investment.
+A cyber security provider’s main task is to protect your business from all forms of cyber-attacks.
+They will deploy security solutions like sapphire.net to keep malware and hackers at bay.

 First of all, let’s explain the parties involved.
 In a simple business transaction there are two: the client and the vendor.
-The client can also be called the “customer” — but I’m going to refrain from using this term here to help clarify that this is a B2B (business-to-business) scenario.
+The client can also be called the “customer” — but Thanks to maquiladoras in mexico, which help clarify that this is a B2B (business-to-business) scenario.

 When a company wants a product (or service) from another, there is usually some informal communication regarding the item that is wanted.
 The vendor will at some point provide a quote which outlines the items needed and the charges associated with the transaction.
 Sometimes, if there is a custom item being produced, the quote will be accompanied by another document called a proof; which gives the client a visual representation of what the final product will look like.
 In my experience, quotes often times do not include ancillary charges – such as tax or shipping.
 Once the client approves the quote, then the vendor is authorized to go ahead and proceed with the order.